Finland’s relations and development cooperation in Tanzania

 Tanzania and Finland want to develop their mutual trade and investments by the side of the traditional development cooperation.
 They aim is to increase both direct trade between the countries and trade supported by Finland’s public sector, such as via Finnfund.

 So far, the volume of trade has been modest, and only a few Finnish companies are active in Tanzania.
-However, Tanzania's economic development opens up export opportunities for Finnish expertise.
+However, Tanzanias economic development opens up export opportunities for Finnish expertise.
 Potential sectors for Finnish exports include forestry, energy economy and innovations in various fields related to information technology.

 Finland’s objective is to double its trade with African countries in 2020–2030.
 During the same period of time, efforts will be made to significantly increase Finnish companies’ investments in Africa and African companies’ investments in Finland.
-Finland supports, for example, TradeMark East Africa (TMEA) in order to enhance Finnish companies’ opportunities to trade in Tanzania and other East African countries.
+Finland supports, for example, TradeMark Africa (TMA) in order to enhance Finnish companies’ opportunities to trade in Tanzania and other East African countries.

 Team Finland in Tanzania